 does not contribute to the transformation of $\Lambda^{(n+1)}$ performed in the same way, due to~(\ref{QBnil}).
 Here, the superscript represents the ``form-degree''.
 Since $Q_B$ increases the ghost number by one, the form-degree can be identified with the (first quantization) ghost number.
 Being a one-form, it is natural to declare that the string field is an odd element.

 An appropriate linearized action is~\cite{Neveu:1985sh}

 where $\bra{\Psi}$ is the BPZ conjugate of $\ket{\Psi}$.
-Let us also explain the coefficient in front of~(\ref{actionLin}).
-It is needed in order to get the canonical sign for the component fields.
+Let us explain the coefficient in front of~(\ref{actionLin}).
+The minus sign is needed in order to get the canonical sign for the component fields.
 For the tachyon field $T$, which is the first field in the expansion~(\ref{PsiOsc}), one gets

 Here we used the BPZ conjugation property of the $c$ field, as well as the oscillator expansion of $Q_B$, neglecting in the intermediate step some terms that do not contribute to the inner product.
 We also defined $\al'=1$ and used